 The setups described here are characterized by incomplete information.
 This section exists mostly to explain feedback that the usethis package might give about a GitHub remote configuration.
-2020-10 note: this currently refers to features in a development version of usethis.
-These features will appear in usethis v2.0.0.

 To identify any of the remote setups described in section 24, we need information from GitHub: